Aryalexa/42-b2bRoot/2-Install_Debian.md

 #### 🟩 Configure the package manager
 - Configure the **package manager (apt)**.
-Now we are asked if we want to add more media, apart from the Debian we have downloaded and selected, to be used by the package manager.
+Now we are asked if we want to add more media, apart from the Debian we have downloaded and used, to be used by the package manager.
 We say no.
 - Now the package manager needs to find a mirror.
 The mirror is use to keep the Debian system updated, secure, and to install additional software.
 We select our *country*, and then the archive *mirror* `deb.debian.org`.
 - As the system is going to connect to the mirror, the installer ask us if we need an *HTTP proxy*, let's just leave this blank and continue.
+And wait.
 - Do we want to participate in Debian *stats*?
 No, this is just a one time project.
 - Now we are asked which *additional software* we want the package manager to install.
 We need none, so deselect everything and continue.
+And wait.

 #### 🟩 Install Boot loader
 - Right after, the installer recommend us to install *GRUB boot loader* as we are installing an OS, and to install it on the primary partition (`/boot`).
 We say yes and proceed to install it in the bootable device we were recommended: `/dev/sda`.
+Aaand wait.
 > 🌳
 >
 > The GRUB (Grand Unified Bootloader) is a boot loader from the GNU project.
 It provides a menu from which you can select the operating system to boot if you have multiple operating systems installed on your computer.
 >

 The Debian installation is complete!
+Let's reboot it!